 “Certain kinds of practices open worlds to us.
 Or open parts of worlds that are precluded by our normal habits of life.
 I think this applies to how you and I think about radio.”
-Sasha Engelmann, geographer and friend, in conversation at Goldsmiths College (2017)
+Sasha Engelmann, geographer and friend, in conversation at Goldsmiths College in 2017.

-In an early conference on the Anthropocene in Berlin, the American media theorist, Mark Hansen, proposed radio waves as a technological trigger for the new and still informal epoch.* As a geological model, project and instrument, the Anthropocene is rendered legible through “stratigraphic signals”** If so, how do radio waves – ethereal, diffuse and noisy phenomena – register?
+In an early conference on the Anthropocene in Berlin, the American media theorist, Mark Hansen, proposed radio waves as a technological trigger for the new and still informal epoch.* As a geological model, project and instrument, the Anthropocene is rendered legible through “stratigraphic signals”.** If this is so, how do radio waves – an ethereal, diffuse and noisy phenomenon – register in the Anthropocene?
 What are their material traces?